What is Dry Eye?

 The innermost tear layer is the “mucin layer,” which allows tears to adhere to the eye.

-These three distinct layers work together to create a smoothly distributed and stable covering of the eyes.
+These three distinct layers work together to create a smooth and stable tear film.

 What are the symptoms of dry eyes?